prebhdevsingh/kaf-familycamp/content/index.md

 thumbnail: /img/kfr-2019-website-low-res.png
 title: KHALSA FAMILY RETREAT
 heading: Registration is now open
-sub_heading: Monday 20th to Thursday 23rd December 2021
+sub_heading: Wednesday 27th to Saturday 30th December 2023
 links:
   - linkText: Adult registration
     url: https://form.jotform.com/222273685301351
   - linkText: Childern registration
     url: https://form.jotform.com/222273425360348

-registrationHeading: REGISTRATION IS NOW OPEN FOR KFR 2021
+registrationHeading: REGISTRATION IS NOW OPEN FOR KFR 2023
-registrationText: This year's retreat takes place from Monday 20th to Thursday 23rd December 2021.
+registrationText: This year's retreat takes place from Wednesday 27th to Saturday 30th December 2023.
 registrationInfo: The retreat registration is now open, to register click on the links above for adult and children registration.
 To make a donation towards KFR click on the button below.